ZhuoxinHe/LoCroMI/README.md

 # Datasets
-Baby, Sports, Clothing dataset reference [SOIL](https://github.com/TL-UESTC/SOIL).
+Baby, Sports, Clothing dataset reference [SOIL](https://github.com/TL-UESTC/SOIL), and can be downloaded from the [link](https://drive.google.com/drive/folders/13Mv_5Y5yLuOScEr8d4Z9Y6vMzjRry5TO).
 The Microlens dataset can be downloaded from the [link](https://drive.google.com/drive/folders/14UyTAh_YyDV8vzXteBJiy9jv8TBDK43w).
 The raw Tools dataset can be downloaded from this [link](https://amazon-reviews-2023.github.io/data_processing/5core.html).